 Not one brokerage company that we spoke with felt happy about the arrangement; they viewed it as a necessary evil.
 In addition to the high costs, we found it very unusual that these platforms do not allow their users to seek out debt and/or equity infusion.
 No deal gets done without money.

-In response to the overwhelming market frustration, Leavitt Digital launched a free CRE listing and Search platform that allows owners, developers, brokers, and all CRE professionals to list and search assets for sale, lease, seeking equity, debt, and loans for sale.
+In response to the overwhelming market frustration, Leavitt Digital launched a free CRE listing and Search platform that allows owners, developers, brokers, and all CRE professionals to list and search assets for sale or lease.

 In addition to addressing the high cost of the existing CRE listing and search platforms by offering its free platform, Leavitt Digital also aimed to address the disconnect of capital between investors/ lenders and developments, acquisitions, recapitalizations, etc. Leavitt Digital designed its platform, so developments and existing assets can be listed to seek new debt and equity infusion, unlike existing paid listing platforms that mainly focus on lease and sale listings.